 There is nothing wrong with being updated on the virus and disease, but you don’t have to stay glued to your electronic devices.
 It is better to allocate some time, to get real information and measures about the Covid-19.
 So you can manage a larger chunk of time to self-care, watch movies, read books you have wished to read for a long, listen to the music that uplifts your mood, write a journal, blogs, make your favorite dish, have quality time with your family, take care of your elder ones.

 We request you to be conscious of the virus but don’t be overwhelmed by it.
 The anxiety and fear of the virus threat can also harm you.
-So be aware of such fake news over the internet and act responsibly to break the chain for spreading such rumor.
+So be aware of such fake news over the internet and act responsibly to break the chain for spreading such rumors.
 Stay at home, the ultimate medicine to break the chain of spreading the virus.